 “Then allow me to teach you,” he said, leaning back slightly.
 He gestured her nearer, and when she moved toward him, he bent over the board and ran a finger along the polished edge, tracing the carved falcon heads at either end.

-Nakia knelt beside him, the stone wall still warm from the day's sunshine.
+Nakia knelt beside him, the stone wall warm from the day's sunshine.
 The ivory pieces gleamed in the moonlight, carved into cats, birds, and little people.

-“These,” he said, lifting one carefully, “are the pieces.
-Each player has… well, your mind does not need the names.
-Just know they belong to you.
-You move them forward along the squares, one step at a time, unless the game allows otherwise.”
+“These,” he said, lifting one carefully, “are the dancers.
+You move them forward along the squares, one step at a time, unless the game allows otherwise.
+He set the piece down and nudged another.
+Only one piece may occupy a square at a time.”

 He picked up a fig from the tray beside him and tore it in half.
-Her stomach growled at he smell and she almost didn't believe it when he handed one half and ate the other.
+Her stomach growled at he smell and she almost didn't believe it when he handed one half to her and ate the other.
 The sweetness, the warm, honeyed smell of it, made her eyes water.

 Nakia took the tiniest nibble, hoping that she could squirrel away the rest for when she was truly hungry, but he didn't take his eyes off of her until she had chewed and swallowed her final bite.
 Then, almost carelessly, he handed her a whole fig, and returned his gaze to the board.